 At first, representing my fledgling sole proprietorship to clients was a substantial challenge for me: my background is as a professional musician and not a technical businessperson.
 In those days, I tended to see things through my out-of-the-box creative lens and was plenty disorganized…. it’s safe to say I made my account management technique up as I went along.
 Most of the time things worked out really well, but there were certainly a few lessons learned the hard way.

 Over the years– and especially now that we’re larger company– I’ve gotten to interact with many highly professional business people.
 From our super clients and vendors to aimClear’s accomplished team, I’ve been so fortunate to learn from some of the best in the business.
-Read on important dos and don’ts amalgamated from my own instincts, experience, failure, and wisdom gained from others I’ve been lucky enough to learn from:
+Read on for important dos and don’ts amalgamated from my own instincts, experience, failure, and wisdom gained from others I’ve been lucky enough to learn from:

 1-We Don’t Ever Want A Client To Find Out Anything Important First: Win, lose, or steady as she goes it’s not OK for clients to be surprised by their own success, opportunities, unexpected developments and challenges.